yingweiwo

 Mechanism of Action

-Mianserin's mechanism of therapeutic action is not well understood, although it apparently blocks alpha-adrenergic, histamine H1, and some types of serotonin receptors.
+The therapeutic mechanism of mirtracerin is not fully understood, but it is speculated that it blocks alpha-adrenergic receptors, histamine H1 receptors, and certain types of serotonin receptors.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.